AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 # Alexa Face Recognition with ESP32-CAM
 An ESP32-CAM based face recognition solution to trigger Alexa routines.

-## Overview
-Purpose is to start routines in Alexa service based on recognised faces from ESP32-CAM.
+The purpose of this repository is to start routines in Alexa service based on recognised faces from ESP32-CAM.

 ![Web](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Alexa%20Face%20Recognition.pgn)